Rossman360/journal/journal.md

-lunch of undercooked noodles with collard greens and bologna, ate a weed gummy, watched season 25 of South Park, ate another gummy, watched season 24 (The Pandemic Special), ate another gummy, watched The Vaccination special, ate another gummy and watched all 10 episodes of Season 23 and fell asleep.
+lunch of undercooked noodles with collard greens and bologna, ate a weed gummy, watched season 25 of South Park, ate another gummy, watched season 24 (The Pandemic Special), ate another gummy, watched The Vaccination Special, ate another gummy,  watched all 10 episodes of Season 23 and fell asleep.

 	-X.XXVIII-